 - Waste removal

-Expect to pay on a higher end for properties requiring extensive excavation, dirt fill, boulder/tree/rock removal, or old structure demolition.
-On the other side, you can save money if the land is already cleared for excavators to dig in straightforwardly.
+Expect to pay on the higher end for properties requiring extensive excavation, dirt fill, boulder/tree/rock removal, or old structure demolition.
+On the other hand, you can save money if the land is already cleared for excavators to dig in straightforwardly.

 Getting Your Grading Plan Approved